Adaptive variational simulation for open quantum systems: Conclusion

 \section{Conclusion}

 We have introduced an adaptive variational quantum algorithm to simulate open quantum system dynamics described by a Lindblad equation.
 The method variationally solves either a vectorized or a stochastically unravelled Lindblad equation , with the ansatz built adaptively at every time step by minimizing McLachlan's distance in a greedy manner.
 We provide a benchmark of the algorithm's performance on both the ideal simulator and IBM's quantum processor for simulating the open-system quantum annealing dynamics, achieving good quantitative and qualitative agreement with the exact solution.
 Additionally, we perform a resource analysis on finite systems and find polynomial scaling, indicating the algorithm's potential to be extended to larger systems.
-Our algorithm pushes the boundary of NISQ algorithms for open quantum system simulation, providing a promising avenue for future research in this field.
+Based on our numerical findings, we conjecture that both algorithms will exhibit polynomial scaling in gate complexity, given the appropriate selection of an ansatz pool.
+Additionally, these algorithms demonstrate a space-time trade-off (number of trajectories versus number of qubits) that mirrors what we observed in their classical counterparts.
+When considering NISQ-era quantum devices, the trajectory method is more favorable because of two reasons.
+First, qubits are more valuable as a resource in the NISQ era.
+Secondly, the vectorization method presents an additional challenge due to its non-local effective Hamiltonian, which requires more complex ans\"atze.